medicare part d

 faq collapse icon faq expand icon

-Medicare Part D is generally available to anyone enrolled in either Medicare Part A or Medicare Part B. Essentially, if you are 65 years of age or older and entitled to Medicare benefits, you may opt into this coverage.
+Medicare Part D is generally available to anyone enrolled in Medicare Part A or Medicare Part B. If you are 65 or older and entitled to Medicare benefits, you may opt into this coverage.
 There are also provisions for those under 65 with specific disabilities.

 Does Medicare Part D cover Ozempic?